appbaseio/reactive-manual/docs/v1.0.0/components/MultiDataList.md

 ```

 - **className** `String`
-    css class to be injected on the component container.
+    CSS class to be injected on the component container.
 - **style** `Object`
     CSS styles to be applied to the **MultiDataList** component.
 - **customQuery** `Function`